kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 users who require access to the image is large, the overhead of explicit sharing can become a burden on the owner of the image.

-Public images appear in ``image-list`` for all users, which can be undesirable:
+Public images appear in ``image-list`` for all users.
+This can be undesirable
+because:

 1. An open source project wants to make a prepared VM image available so users simply boot an instance from that image to use the project's software.
 The